How the Spring @Profile annotation works

 Overriding the active Spring profile

 During local development, the active Spring profile is selected based on the contents of the application.properties file.
-However, this property can be overridden by passing a different value as an argument to the virtual machine, allowing the profile to be set differently in each environment.
+However, developers can override this property by passing a different value as an argument to the virtual machine, which enables them to set the profile differently in each environment.

 Any class decorated with @Component, @Configuration, or @ConfigurationProperties can use Spring’s @Profile annotation to define its environment-specific behavior.
 This greatly simplifies the development of scalable applications that require customizable configuration across environments.